co-cell/ccm/client/README.md

 and [Ansible](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 so you can establish a development environment.
+The build has been validated against vagrant 2.1.1, ansible 2.5.3.

 Once you've installed vagrant, just run `vagrant up osmocom` and a development box will be created based on the Vagrantfile in this